stefarine/smart_food_dispenser/Deployment/step6.md

 Alternatively, you could use a Bluetooth camera connected to a desktop computer, which can be used as a webcam and conveniently attached to the dispenser.
 This approach offers the advantage of not requiring the entire computer to be physically present near the dispenser for the script to function.

-> Dislaimer: this was done on a Windows computer. but should be possible on a macOS with minor tweaks.
+> Disclaimer: The following instructions are specific to Windows.
+However, you should be able to achieve the same on a macOS with minor adjustments.

 Let's proceed with the steps to enable and configure the Google Vision API: